-Tonight – August 29, 2017 – use the moon to find the star Antares and the planet Saturn, the 6th planet outward from the sun.
-Antares is reddish, while Saturn is golden.
-You might be able to tell that Antares twinkles more fiercely than Saturn, which shines with a steadier light.
-If you have a dark sky, you can see that Saturn now shines in front of the constellation Ophiuchus, sometimes called the forgotten zodiac constellation.
-Find out more about Ophiuchus here.
+These next several evenings – August 18, 19 and 20, 2018 – use the moon to find the star Antares and the planet Saturn, the 6th planet outward from the sun.
+Antares is reddish while Saturn is golden.
+You might be able to tell that Antares twinkles whereas Saturn shines with a steadier light.
+Keep in mind that the moon on our sky chart appears larger than it does in the real sky.

 Saturn is the most distant world you can easily see with your unaided eye.
 Plus, you can view Saturn’s majestic rings with nothing more than a modest backyard telescope.
 All of the four outer planets (planets orbiting the sun outside the asteroid belt) – including Jupiter, Saturn, Uranus and Neptune – have a ring system of sorts.
 But Saturn’s rings are the most spectacular by leaps and bounds.

-This year, in 2017, the north side of Saturn’s rings are maximally tilted toward Earth.
+This year, in 2016, the north side of Saturn’s rings are almost maximally tilted toward Earth.
 So right now is a great time to dust off that telescope and gaze at Saturn, the crown jewel of the solar system.

 Jupiter, Saturn, Uranus and Neptune are all gas giants (though Uranus and Neptune are sometimes referred to as ice giants).
 Overall, gas giant and ice giant planets have no solid surfaces.
 The smaller four inner planets with solid surfaces – Mercury, Venus, Earth and Mars – are called terrestrial or rocky planets.